BLE User Guide¶

 BLE technology operates in the unlicensed industrial, scientific and medical (ISM) band at 2.4 to 2.485 GHz which is available in most countries.
 It uses a spread spectrum, frequency hopping, full-duplex signal.
 BLE FHSS employs 40 2-MHz-wide channels to ensure greater reliability over longer distances.
 It also features 0-dBm (1 mW) power output and a typical maximum range of 50 meters.
 With Bluetooth 5 specification range can be increased 4 times and speed 2 time.

 Note that BLE is not compatible with standard Bluetooth.

 NimBLE complies with Bluetooth Core Specification 5.0 which makes it an ideal wireless technology for the Internet of Things (IoT).

-- Coming Soon: Assigning an Internet Protocol (IP) address (complaint with the IPv6 or 6LoWPAN standard) to a Bluetooth device through Internet Protocol Support Profile (IPSP)
+Coming Soon: Assigning an Internet Protocol (IP) address (compliant with the IPv6 or 6LoWPAN standard) to a Bluetooth device through Internet Protocol Support Profile (IPSP)

 The Bluetooth 5 is backward compatible with previous Bluetooth version 4.2 which is also supported by Apache Mynewt.

 Bluetooth Mesh is a great addition to and opens a wide range of new possibilities for the IoT connectivity space.
 NimBLE fully supports the following Bluetooth Mesh features:

 Advertising and GATT bearers